-I've had many women contact me who have been confused by men who were all into them—initiating communication, making time to see them, as well as opening up and having the "future talk," and then out of the blue ended up disappearing out of their lives or ending things over a stupid fight.
+I've heard the story too many times to count.
+A woman meets a guy who is totally into them—initiating communication, making time to see them, even opening up and having the "future talk"—and then he disappears out of the blue or ends things over a stupid fight.
 What happened?

 Well, lots of men tend to freak themselves out.
-For some men, it's very short-lived, while for others it can be a vicious cycle or permanent destruction of your relationship.
+For some men, it's a very short-lived issue, while for others it can be a vicious cycle or result in the permanent destruction of your relationship.

 Once a guy has accomplished getting back some sense of "normalcy" there is typically regret behind his decision but his pride and ego will help him move on—convincing himself that he did the right thing.
 Most men don't even realize what they are doing until it's too late.